hashicorp/vault/website/source/docs/secrets/ssh/index.html.md

 ```

 The private key returned to the user will be leased and can be renewed if desired.
-Once the key is given to the user, Vault will not know when the user it or how many
+Once the key is given to the user, Vault will not know when it gets used or how many
 time it gets used.
 Therefore, Vault **WILL NOT** and cannot audit the SSH session
 establishments.
 An alternative is to use OTP type, which audits every SSH request
 (see below).